bowmnath/cis-457-w22/activities/week-15-security.md

-    Explain how your friend can "get the best of both worlds" -- allowing users to deal with public-key encryption but getting them the speed of private-key encryption.
+    Explain how your friend can "get the best of both worlds" -- allowing users to deal with public-key encryption but getting them the speed of symmetric-key encryption.

 14. If I sign a document written in pencil,
     I run the risk that someone will erase part of the document and rewrite it,